 Qualified Reporting Entity Service for Renewable Energy Certificates

-Idaho Power provides a Qualified Reporting Entity (QRE) service, which is an independent, renewable energy tracking system for reporting meter information to the Western Renewable Energy Generation Information System (WREGIS).
+Idaho Power provides a Qualified Reporting Entity (QRE) service, an independent, renewable-energy tracking system for reporting meter information to the Western Renewable Energy Generation Information System (WREGIS).
 Many parties in the Western Electricity Coordinating Council (WECC), including Idaho Power, use this system to create and account for Renewable Energy Certificates (REC).

 One megawatt-hour (MWh) from a QRE generation facility creates one REC.
 Therefore, it is critical that the WREGIS system be populated with accurate MWh generation data for each QRE generation facility.

-Idaho Power as a Balancing Authority is a logical source for this accurate MWh data as it is the same data required to perform our Balancing Authority duties.
+As a Balancing Authority, Idaho Power is a logical source for accurate MWh data, as it is the same data required to perform our Balancing Authority duties.
 Idaho Power and many other stakeholders have developed a Qualified Reporting Entity Agreement to contract with Idaho Power for this QRE service.